Young NVDO meeting

 Guidelines for abstract submission

-- Submit your abstract as Word file Use Arial font, size 12, with single line spacing
+- Submit your abstract as a Word file, using Calibri font, size 11, with single line spacing.

-- The word limit has been set at 300 words, not including title, authors and the affiliations of the presenting and last author solely.
+- The word limit has been set at 300 words, not including title, authors, affiliations and word indication.

 - The use of one figure or one table is permitted, but will be counted as 50 words.
 Please send your figure or table in a separate file.

 - The abstract must be structured, use subheadings: e.g. Background, Methods, Results, Discussion/Conclusion.